jwchang418/SpeedRadar/README.md

 # SpeedRadar

-This project is designed by Jun-Wei Chang for making a simple speed radar using a few electronic componment.
+This project is designed by Jun-Wei Chang for making a simple speed radar using a few electronic component.

 Enjoy it.